Travel Grants & Stipends

 Unfortunately, we do not have sufficient funds to cover all the related costs of attending the conference.
 Individuals awarded the AAS International Exchange Travel Grant will be limited to applying the grant to international round-trip discounted airfare, up to three night’s hotel accommodations at the conference rate, and/or conference registration.
 The AAS International Exchange Travel Grant may not be applied to AAS membership fees.
 The maximum award available is $2,000; however, due to the anticipated large number of applications, individual grants will likely be lower.
 Panel organizers or applicants are advised to seek outside funding to supplement travel grants.
 Grant funds may be wired in advance either directly to the scholar or to his/her travel agency, but proof of actual airline ticket purchase price will be required.
 Otherwise, awarded grants may be picked up on-site at the AAS Conference registration area once original travel receipts are provided.
 Individual scholars are responsible for arranging the purchase of tickets, hotel accommodations, registration, etc.

-1. Be accepted to present in a formal panel session taking place in-person in Boston;
+- Be accepted to present in a session taking place in-person in Seattle, Washington;

 Individual award checks are prepared in advance and will be available for pick-up at the conference registration desk on-site.

 *The AAS offers both member and non-member student conference registration rates.
 To qualify as a student, individuals must have a current STUDENT membership and/or register in the student non-member category.
 Valid student ID, an enrollment form, or other proof of current student status is required with student non-member registration application and /or the student membership application.

 **Students living within a 100-mile radius of the conference site are considered “local” and are NOT eligible for the graduate student stipend.